ccoupe/platformio/display/Display.md

 display: homie/<device>/display/cmd/set   //for json formated txt and cmds
          homied/<device>/display/text/set // just text

-auto-ranger: ??

-Decide syntax elements which are ranger and which are display?

 ### Hubitat Elevation drivers (outputs to MQTT/Display
 Two - one for simple/formatted text display.